Last Updated on March 2, 2023 by Practical Cooks

 How Does Boiling Vinegar Room Odors From the Home?

-Many individuals choose to boil vinegar with the hopes of eliminating and/or neutralizing odors in the home.
 Choosing to use boiled vinegar to eliminate an odor in the home is easy and only requires a few minutes.
-Once the vinegar begins to boil, the following processes take place:

 - The vinegar (which includes acetic acid) will bond with volatile molecules, aka odors that are found in the air or near the boiled vinegar.